alieliacik/Trivia-Db-Quiz-App-ReactJS/README.md

 <h1 style='text-align:center;'> Trivia Db Quiz App - React JS </h1>

 <strong> In this project, I used the most updated React Js futures with Styled Components; I used React Transition Group to animate when to mount or unmount something from DOM.
-I took data from THE MOVIE DATABASE API and showed users different data in different situations with beautiful animations.
-The project has a responsive design for all devices. </strong>
+I took data from OPEN TRIVIA DATABASE and showed users different data in different situations with beautiful animations conditionally.
+The project has a responsive design for all devices with the most updated CSS features. </strong>

 <h3>Netlify Link: https://vigilant-allen-2ab416.netlify.com/#/</h3>
 &nbsp;